Tornado inflicts heavy damage in Alabama town

 #ReadLocal

-WSFA-TV reports that officials at a Sunday morning news conference said the Wetumpka police station, senior citizens center and recreation center were lost in the tornado.
+Officials at a Sunday morning news conference said at least 25 homes were seriously damaged or destroyed.
+Also severely damaged were the Wetumpka police station, senior citizens center and recreation center, according to WSFA-TV .

+"Thus far we've seen damage indicating wind speeds of 120 to 130 mph," John DeBlock, of the National Weather Service in Birmingham, said during the news conference.

 Comments